 Top Ten Feminist Non-Fiction Books

-I am a dedicated feminist, but I tend to focus on the academic side of feminism over the politics.
-Combining my love of history with my feminist beliefs is one of my favourite past-times, which I why I read so much.
+I am a dedicated feminist, but I tend to focus on the academic side of feminism over politics.
+Combining my love of history with my feminist beliefs is one of my favourite past-times, which I why I read so much feminist non-fiction.

 If you’re new to Feminism then Laura Bates is a great place to start.
 If you’re not looking for too heavy then Girl Up is the book for you.
 It features dancing vaginas with top hats and canes.
 But the lessons are great.

 A hilarious non-fiction read.
 I was genuinely laughing out loud each time I turned the page.
 This book takes the stereotypical erotica moments – like the pizza delivery man, the boss, the schoolteacher scenario, etc and turns it on its head.
 No pun intended.
 For example, a woman goes into her boss’s office and he promotes her, again and again, and again!

 A quick and easy read to better understand the politics of feminism.
 Ngozi Chimamanda Adichie is a great writer, feminist, and force.
 Well worth downloading.

 A collection of essays written by top feminists in the UK and around the world about their feminist journeys.
 An easy-read with brilliant insights and stories from the likes of Laura Bates, Louise O’Neill, and Laura Pankhurst.